tapnair/stateSaver/README.md

 - New features added after the state was saved will retain their current state.
 - Selecting Current or cancel will revert to the suppression state of all components when you entered the command.

-**Save Display** to save the current display state (lightbulb on/off) of all _components_ in the timeline.
+**Save Display** will save the current display state (lightbulb on/off) of all _components_ in the timeline.

 **Switch Display** allows you to select a saved display state from the drop down.
 The display of _components_ will revert to that previously saved condition.
 - New parts added after the state was saved will retain their current state.
 - Selecting Current or cancel will revert to the display state of all components when you entered the command.
 - **Note: When selecting objects in the graphics window to "Hide" it is common that you are actually selecting the body NOT the component.
 This add-in will only work if you are hiding and showing at the component level.**

-**Unsuppress All** to simply unsuppress all features in the timeline.
+**Unsuppress All** will simply unsuppress all features in the timeline.
 This can be a useful utility when creating configurations.

 ## Limitations